Article: What is ergonomics?

 £16.2 billion

-Annual costs of work-related injury and ill health in 2018/19, excluding long-latency illness such as cancer
+Annual costs of work-related injury and ill health in 2018/19, excluding long-latency illness such as cancer6.3 million

-Estimated working days lost due to non-fatal workplace injuries
+Estimated working days lost due to non-fatal workplace injuries0.5 million

 Workers suffering from a new case of work-related musculoskeletal disorder in 2019/20